sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ### 5.9.
 Routing type

-To implement a network funtion, we usually need to do multiple packet transformations, such as adding a tunnel and natting the address or port.
+To implement a network function, we usually need to do multiple packet transformations, such as adding a tunnel and natting the address or port.
 This requires us to be able to combine multiple routing actions together, and this is what routing type is for.

 In DASH-SAI pipeline, routing type is defined as a list of routing actions.
 And by combining different routing actions into different routing types, we will be able to implement different network functions.